ComputeCanada/mc-hub/docs/configuration.md

 ### `github_organization`

 The name of the GitHub organization where Magic Castle repositories will be created and managed.
 MC Hub will use the `github_token` to access this organization and create project repositories on behalf of users.

+### `github_default_template`

+The default GitHub template repository to use when creating a new project.
+When set, this value is pre-filled in the project creation form and used automatically if no template is specified.

+Two formats are supported:

+- **Repository name only** (e.g. `"my-template"`): the template is looked up within `github_organization`.
+This supports both public and private repositories, as long as `github_token` has access to the organization.
+- **Full `owner/repo` reference** (e.g. `"owner/repo-template"`): the template is fetched globally.
+This is useful for public templates hosted outside of `github_organization`.
+Private repositories outside the organization are also supported if `github_token` has read access to them.

 ### `tfcloud_api_token`